Yemi Osunkoya: Philanthropy

 At the start of the COVID-19 pandemic, Osunkoya partnered with Kelly Hall-Tompkins, founder of Music Kichen (a charity organisation that offers classical music to homeless shelters), to sew face-masks and donate them to homeless shelters.
 He is a member of the Bridal Council and the first person of colour to join this New York-based non-profit organisation that supports bridal-focused designers, retailers and media.

 Awards and recognition

 In 2017, Osunkoya was listed among the Top 10 Bridal Designers in Nigeria by the City People Magazine.
-He also received the "Pride Of Africa" Award in 2014 at Africa Fashion Week Barcelona in Spain.
+He also received the "Pride of Africa" Award in 2014 at Africa Fashion Week Barcelona.
 He received the 2012 International Designer of the Year by the City People Magazine; the Excellence Award at the Gathering of Africa's Best in 2006; the Diamond recognition in the 2005 National Weddings show; the Bridal Designer of the Year at the Mahogany Bridal Awards in 2002 and 2004; and also received the Highly Commended designation from the National Weddings show in 2002.